 Making Quilted Coasters

 Quilted coasters make great gifts or a nice addition to your home decor.
 They also are a great scrap fabric project.
-This is a guide about making quilted coasters.
+This is a page about making quilted coasters.

 You are only stopped by your imagination when it comes to the shape of these easy coasters.
 If you find printed fabric with the shape you have chosen all the better.